k2datascience/ds-foundations/content/1-python.md

 Create the following in Python.
 Try different programming paradigms, such as procedural and object-oriented.

 1. Pig Latin Translator
-2. Sieve of Eratosthenes
-3. Collatz Conjecture
 4. Reverse Polish Notation Calculator
 5. Blackjack Game

+Optional Projects
+1. Sieve of Eratosthenes
+2. Collatz Conjecture

 ---